Data Store overview

-- Ready to process: a new item, not yet processed by a Blend
+- Ready to process: a new item, not yet processed by an automation

-- Processed: an item that has been processed by a Blend
+- Processed: an item that has been processed by an automation

 - Error: an item that has been processed but the processing failed.
 It will be retried on the next run of the Blend.